View Other Content

 2004 - Ex-red Rigobert Song won his last cap as a Racing Club de Lens player, skippering Cameroon in their 2-0 defeat of the Ivory Coast in a World Cup qualifier in Yaoundé.

 2011 – Future red Samed Yeşil bagged a brace as Germany Under-17’s beat England 3-2 in the Quarter-final of the World Championship Finals in Mexico.
-Jack Dunn, Brad Smith and Raheem Sterling all featured for the losing side, while future red Emre Can skippered the Germans.
+Jack Dunn and Brad featured for the losing side, with Raheem Sterling winning his last cap at this level, while future red Emre Can skippered the Germans.

 2002 - Gérard Houllier was presented with an honorary Doctor of Laws degree from the University of Liverpool.